-Primary Examiner - Huyen Le Assistant Examiner - Christine Skubinna
+Primary Examiner - Christine Skubinna

-(74) Attorney, Agent, or Firm - Peter J. Van Bergen; James J. McGroary
+(74) Attorney, Agent, or Firm - James J. McGroary; Mark P. Dvorscak

-(57) ABSTRACT
+ABSTRACT (57)

-A safety system includes a sleeve fitted within a pool's suction line at the inlet thereof.
-An open end of the sleeve is approximately aligned with the suction line's inlet.
+A safety system includes a sleeve fitted within a pool's suction line at its inlet.
 The sleeve terminates with a plate that resides within the suction line.
 The plate has holes formed therethrough.
-A housing defining a plurality of distinct channels is fitted in the sleeve so that the distinct channels lie within the sleeve.
+A housing defining distinct channels is fitted in the sleeve so that the distinct channels lie within the sleeve.
 Each of the distinct channels has a first opening on one end thereof and a second opening on another end thereof.
 The second openings reside in the sleeve.
-Each of the distinct channels is at least approximately three feet in length.
 The first openings are in fluid communication with the water in the pool, and are distributed around a periphery of an area of the housing that prevents coverage of all the first openings when a human interacts therewith.
+A first sensor is coupled to the sleeve to sense pressure therein, and a second pressure sensor is coupled to the plate to sense pressure in one of the plates' holes.

-5 Claims, 9 Drawing Sheets
+12 Claims, 9 Drawing Sheets